Images of toric variety and amplified endomorphism of weak Fano threefolds: Introduction

 \begin{manualtheorem}{A} Let $X$ be a smooth projective threefold with $\rho(X)=2$, and $-K_X$ is nef.
 Suppose $X$ is a toric image.
 Then $X$ is either toric Fano or one of the following: \end{manualtheorem}

+Here \textit{toric image} means the image of a proper toric variety under a surjective map.
 Incidentally, it also gives a proof without using much toric geometry that the three varieties in the theorem are the only toric weak Fano threefolds\footnote{A smooth projective variety $X$ is weak Fano if $-K_X$ is nef and big.} of Picard rank $2$ which are not Fano.

+Conjecture \ref{2} is due to Fakhruddin, Meng, Zhang and Zhong, see {\cite[Question 4.4]{fakhruddin2002questions}}, \cite{meng2022non}.
+It was motivated by the study of the strong restrictions on a projective variety imposed by the existence of an int-amplified endomorphism.
+We will recall the definition of int-amplified endomorphism in \S 2.
+For smooth non-uniruled projective varieties, the structure is essentially known: these are the \'etale quotients of abelian varieties (see \cite{meng2017building}).
+For uniruled varieties, using an equivariant minimal model model program one can reduce to rationally connected varieties.
+So Conjecture \ref{2} is fundamental in the classification of projective varieties with int-amplified endomorphism.
+This conjecture is trivial for curves, and known for surfaces by \cite{nakayama2008complex}, projective hypersurfaces by \cite{beauville2001endomorphisms}, \cite{paranjape1989self} and Fano threefolds by {\cite[Theorem 1.4]{meng2022non}}, {\cite[Theorem 6.1]{totaro2023endomorphisms}}.